nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. Foster Manager lists fosterers (UC2).
-1. Foster Manager requests to sort the list of fosterer to the System.
+2. Foster Manager requests to sort the list of fosterers.
-2. System displays the updated list of fosterers, sort alphabetically by name.
+3. System displays the updated list of fosterers, sorted alphabetically by name.

    Use case ends.